marcinkisiel/frontend-mentor-base-apparel-coming-soon/README.md

 ### description

 This is my solution for **_[Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0)_** challenge, which was to build out simple coming soon page.<br/>
-I'm working without Sketch design source file, I based my solution on JPEG design files, so this is not a _pixel-perfect_ solution.
+I worked without Sketch design source file, I based my solution on JPEG design files, so this is not a _pixel-perfect_ solution.

 ### current status

-unfinished
+finished

 ### implementation time